 This will make you feel confident when on the court and ultimately make learning the sport much easier.

-What Should You Consider When Buying A Beginner Tennis Racket?
+What To Consider When Buying a Beginner Tennis Racket

 Larger Head Size

 One of the first things that beginners should consider when shopping for a new tennis racket is the head size.
 Larger head sizes make it a lot easier for beginners to hit the ball as they have a larger sweet spot.

 Professional players use rackets with smaller head sizes.

 One drawback is that they don’t offer as much control as rackets with smaller heads.
 Also, if the head is too large, then it may be too difficult for a beginner to swing and to control due to the increased weight.

 The weight of the racket also plays a role in a player’s success.
 Rackets that are too light will cause too much of the shock to transmit to the arm, while rackets that are too heavy are much too difficult to swing and to control.

 It’s important for beginners to consider how strong they are when choosing rackets that weigh slightly more or less.